 R07.82 – Intercostal Pain

 This is the primary code for rib pain that stems from the intercostal muscles or nerves between the ribs.
 It’s often used when the pain is musculoskeletal.
+This icd 10 intercostal pain code is also the appropriate intercostal muscle strain icd 10 code when dealing with soft tissue injuries between the ribs.

 When to use: